yaolu/prompt/README.md

 Accuracy: 50%

-## 3. Prompt Ordering: like movie you this Do?
+## 3. Prompt ordering and positional bias: like movie you this Do?

-### Example code 3-1: context example ordering sensitivity
+### Example code 3-1: context ordering sensitivity

 ```python
 from transformers import GPT2Tokenizer, GPT2LMHeadModel